 - The exercise will alternate tabletop scenarios and field scenarios or will consist of a combination of the two.

 - The exercise will normally be announced in advance, but will be unannounced in random years.

-- The Department of Public Safety (DPS) will collaborate with Student Services and the Facilities Management in planning and executing the annual exercise.
+- The UA Little Rock Police Department will collaborate with Student Services and the Facilities Management in planning and executing the annual exercise.